Economic history of China (1912–1949): The rural economy of the Republic of China

 The rural economy retained much of the characteristics of the Late Qing.
 While markets had been forming since the Song and Ming dynasties, by the Republic era, Chinese agriculture was in largely geared towards producing cash crops for foreign consumption, leaving it vulnerable to the say of international markets.
 Key exports included glue, tea, silk, sugar cane, tobacco, cotton, corn and peanuts.

 The rural economy was hit much harder by the Great Depression, when domestic overproduction of agricultural goods as well as an increase in foreign imports (as agricultural goods produced in western countries were "dumped" in China) led to a collapse in food prices.
 In 1931, imports of rice in China amounted to 21 million bushels compared with 12 million in 1928.
 Other goods saw even more staggering increases.
 In 1932, 15 million bushels of grain were imported compared with 900,000 in 1928.
 This increased competition caused massive declines in Chinese agricultural prices (which were cheaper) and thus the income of rural farmers.
 In 1932, agricultural prices were 41 percent of 1921 levels.
 In some rural areas, incomes had fallen to 57 percent of 1931 levels by 1934.

+Communist areas

+In 1931, the Communist Party consolidated a number of base areas into a state, the Chinese Soviet Republic.
+The CSR had a central government as well as local and regional governments and issued currency.
+The CSR was funded primarily by tax income on grain and rice.
+It also received voluntary contributions from its core political constituency, the peasantry.
+During the period 1931 to 1934, the CSR issued three series of government bonds to further finance its operations.